 Is it good to use older version of a plugin?
-Well, not recommended till the time things are working fine on a published site.
-But it’s not always the case that everything should work fine after updating an existing plugin on a live site.
-There are those bad boys who did not consider the compatibility with others and break the readability of your site.
+Well, not recommended.
+You may find no issues till the time things are working fine on a published site.
+However, problem comes after updating an older plugin to newer version.
+There are those bad boys who did not consider the compatibility with others and break the page layout of your site.
 It could be missing of small icons or images to a complete mess of elements on a page.
-In such a scenario on a live site the first thing you would like to do is to downgrade the version of the plugin to reinstate the site to previous good condition.
-Here we explain how to revert plugin to older version in WordPress.
+In such a scenario on a live site, the first thing you would like to do is to downgrade the version of the plugin to reinstate the site to previous good condition.
+Here we explain how to revert plugin to older version in WordPress in different scenarios.

 The first step is to delete the plugin causing issue on your site.